thegetty/intrometadata/source/glossary.html.md

 social tagging

 The decentralized practice and method by which individuals and groups create, manage, and share terms, names, etc.—called “tags”—to annotate and categorize digital resources in an online “social” environment.
 A <span class="Helv-Lt-Std-Bold-Cond">folksonomy</span> is the result of social tagging.
-Also referred to as collaborative tagging, social classification, social indexing, mob indexing, folk categorization. <span class="Helv-Lt-Std-LT-Cond-Ital">See also</span> <span class="Helv-Lt-Std-Bold-Cond">tagging</span>.
+Also referred to as collaborative tagging, social classification, social indexing, mob indexing, folk categorization.
+See also <span class="Helv-Lt-Std-Bold-Cond">tagging</span>.

 sorting